-- You paid cash for the car
+- You paid cash

 - If your car gets totaled, you can afford to take the financial hit

-How to Buy Gap Insurance
+How to Buy Guaranteed Asset Protection

-How Much Does Gap Insurance Cost?
+How Much Does Gap Cost?

 - Where you live

-- The actual cash value (ACV) of your car.
+- The actual cash value (ACV) of your car

 Frequently Asked Questions

-Q: Is gap insurance worth it?
+Is guaranteed asset protection worth it?

-Q: Does gap insurance pay off my loan?
+Does gap coverage pay off my loan?

-Q: Will gap coverage pay for any totaled car?
+Will gap coverage pay for any totaled car?

-- If you are leasing a car
+- If you’re leasing

 How do I know if I have gap insurance?